How much can you borrow?

 How much money might you be able to borrow if you want to take out a loan?
 It depends on the lender and on your personal circumstances but it’s true to say that smaller loans (like loans between £100 and £10,000) are generally a lot easier for many borrowers to find than much larger loans are.

 Think about it like this – a lender is at risk of losing a lot more money if a borrower can’t pay back a £20,000 loan than if they can’t repay a £500 loan.

 This means that finance companies offering really big loans can take a long time to make their decision whereas finance companies offering £100 and £10,000 generally don’t need as long to make their mind up.

 In fact, sometimes a lender can make a decision on a loan between £100 and £10,000 in just a few seconds.

 When you apply through Growing Power, you can find out whether you’ve been approved in just a few seconds.
 There are even specialist lenders out there able to make a quick decision to loan, even if you have a bad credit rating.

-And, if their answer is a “yes”, they could even transfer the money to your bank account in as little as 10 minutes*.
+And, if their answer is a “yes”, they could even send the money to your bank account in minutes*.

 What you need to know